Celumproject/domoscio_js/README.md

 ## Deployment

-To deploy this on a live system, use the like bellow :
+To deploy this on a live system, use the link bellow :

 ```
 https://cdn.rawgit.com/Celumproject/domoscio_js/d2e3ec24/v1/domosciojs.js